fullstack-development/donat-pool-onchain/ErrorCodes.md

 916: Should mint Vote receipt during the vote transaction
 917: Value shouldn't change during MarkAsProcessed transaction
 918: Can't start process proposal before proposal deadline
-919: PMarkAsProcessed - is unexpected redeemer for proposal that should be applied
+919: PRejectProposal - is unexpected redeemer for proposal that should be applied
-920: PMarkAsProcessed should be signed by manager
+920: PRejectProposal should be signed by manager
+921: Proposal cost should not be changed
+922: Proposal cost should be seized in case when failed to reach a quorum